Azure/azure-sdk-tools/packages/python-packages/doc-warden/README.md

 > We're aware of this issue, and it is tracked in the following github issue.

 The `known_content_issues` parameter functions _identically_ to the `known_presence_issues` check.
 If a readme is listed as "already known" to have failures, the entire CI build will not be crashed by Warden.

+##### `package_indexing_exclusion_list` and `package_indexing_traversal_stops` Configuration
+Indexing packages is often done as part of nightly (or triggered) automation.
+With this being the case, sometimes `warden` may detect a PackageId that users wish to omit from the generated `packages.md` file.
+The Azure SDK team leverages the `package_indexing_exclusion_list` array members to enable just this sort of scenario.

+`package_indexing_traversal_stops` is used during parse of .NET language repos _only_.
+This is due to how the discovery logic for readme and changelog is implemented for .NET projects.
+Specifically, readmes for a .csproj are often a couple directories up from their parent .csproj location!

+For .net, `warden` will traverse **up** one directory at a time, looking for the readme and changelog files in each traversed directory. `warden` will continue to traverse until...

+1. It discovers a folder with a `.sln` within it
+2. It encounters a folder that exactly matches one present in `package_indexing_traversal_stops`

+Note that `warden` will not even execute an index against a .NET repo _unless the traversal stops are set_.

+[SDK for net .docsettings](https://github.com/Azure/azure-sdk-for-net/blob/master/eng/.docsettings.yml) is a great example for both the exclusion list as well as the traversal stops.

 ## Provide Feedback